Get HelpLearn about the assistance available through Bishop Sullivan Center.

 Bishop Sullivan Center provides assistance through the services below.

 Please visit each page for program eligibility, hours and location information.

 One City Café

-One City Café welcomes all for a delicious, healthy dinner every weeknight at no cost.
-If you are hungry and in need of a good, hot meal, or someone who wants to enjoy nutritious food and support our community, stop in for a dinner served with a smile in our spacious dining rooms.
+One City Café welcomes all for a delicious, healthy meal at no cost.
+If you are hungry and in need of a good, hot meal, or want to enjoy nutritious food and support our community, we welcome you to join us.
+Grab a sandwich to go for lunch or join us for dinner served with a smile in our spacious dining rooms.
 Together, we can unify our city, one meal at a time.

 3936 Troost Ave., Kansas City, MO 64110

 Bishop Sullivan Center offers supplemental groceries from our two food pantries.
 A household may receive groceries once every 30 days.